jonasblomdin/Twig-Wordpress/README.md

 An implementation which aims to bring the Twig template engine to Wordpress.

 ##Install

+For git users, clone the repo.

+    git clone --recursive https://github.com/jonasblomdin/Twig-Wordpress your-fancy-location

+For subversion users, add it as an external.

+    svn propset svn:externals your-fancy-location https://github.com/jonasblomdin/Twig-Wordpress/trunk

-Twig-Wordpress should be bundled with your theme.
-The folowing examples takes for granted that your theme has this library in a folder named *twig-wordpress*.
+Twig-Wordpress should than be bundled with your theme.
+The following example takes for granted that your-fancy-location has the name *twig-wordpress* inside your theme folder.
+You can than put this inside your *functions.php*.

     require 'twig-wordpress/bootstrap.php';